6 Loft Conversion Storage Ideas

 A window seat in your loft can be a great way to double up functionality with a comfortable place to relax, creating usable hidden storage in a tricky space that would otherwise be wasted.
 By adding shelving around the window, you could create a feature of your window seating, turning it into a reading nook which can be a great addition to a bedroom or a playroom.

-At Abbey Lofts, we are committed to working with our customers to ensure that they get the most from their loft conversion.
+At Abbey Partnership, we are committed to working with our customers to ensure that they get the most from their loft conversion.
 Our team have the knowledge and expertise to make your dream conversion a reality.
 Contact us on 0330 108 8843 for more information or for a free no-obligation quote.